dwavesystems/dwave-ocean-sdk/docs/concepts/index.rst

         *   :ref:`qpu_embedding_intro` for an introduction.
         *   :ref:`qpu_embedding_guidance` for advanced information.
         *   :ref:`qpu_topologies` on QPU topologies.

+    spin-reversal transform
+    gauge transform
+    SRT
+        Applying a spin-reversal transform can improve results by reducing the impact of unintended biases of coupling :math:`J_{i,j}` adding a small bias to qubits :math:`i` and :math:`j` due to leakage.

+        Learn more: :ref:`qpu_config_srt`.

     structured sampler
         Samplers that are restricted to sampling only binary quadratic models